 “a coal miners low level seat, or at times even a headrest”

 An ideal gift for any canal boat owner or enthusiast.
-These would have been found on many a working narrowboat, particularly in the North East of England.
+These would have been found on many a working narrowboat, particularly in the North of England.
 This is where the traditional style of stool is thought to have originated.
 As a coal miners low level seat, or at times even headrest it was for hewing coal from a narrow seam.

 The miner would need to sit down very low on his “cracket.”
 In very confined spaces he’d rest his head upon it while swinging his pick.
 Imagine if you will, trying to stand or crouch while swinging a pick below knee level.
 Now you can understand the value of getting down lower and gaining more of a swing.